san-sei/documents/content/en/docs/administration/enrollment.md

 **Note**:In either case, make sure the compatible reader is installed on your PC or end-user’s PC.
 Download and install rfIDEAS driver from [here](#https://idmeloncom-my.sharepoint.com/personal/hassan_idmelon_com/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhassan%5Fidmelon%5Fcom%2FDocuments%2FDevelopment%2FReleases%2FAccesskey%2FAccesskeySetup1%2E1%2E18%5FrfIDEAS%2Eexe&parent=%2Fpersonal%2Fhassan%5Fidmelon%5Fcom%2FDocuments%2FDevelopment%2FReleases%2FAccesskey&ga=1) if you are using rfIDEAS reader.

 Finally, the image below shows the card is assigned successfully.
 Click Next and Confirm to complete the assignment.
-The user will then receive an email containing the security PIN for the security key.
+The user will then receive an email containing a PIN for the security key.

 <p align="center">
     <img src="/images/vendor/Panel/contaclessassigned.png">
 </p>

-### Hardware security Keys
+### Hardware Security Keys
-If user will be provided a hardware security key, choose “Hardware security key” from the dropdown, and click Next and then click confirm.
-After confirming the user status will be **pending**.

 <p align="center">
     <img src="/images/vendor/Panel/addnewuserhwsec.png">
 </p>

-## Import from CSV file
+## Import from a CSV file

-From the button at the top left, click “import users -> Import from a CSV file” to open the wizard below.
+At the top left, click “import users -> Import from a CSV file” to open the wizard below.

-Then click “Select” to open the “openfile dialouge” and choose a CSV file from which you want to import users from.
+Then click “Select” to choose and upload a CSV file from which you want to import users.
 Click Next.

 <p align="center">
     <img src="/images/vendor/Panel/importftomCSV.png">
 </p>

-At this page you can choose which group you want these users to be added to.
+On this page, you can choose which group you want these users to be added to.
-If you do not choose any group the "everyone group" will be selected by default.
+If you do not choose any group, the "everyone group" will be selected by default.
-And then click Next.
+And then, click Next.

 <p align="center">
     <img src="/images/vendor/Panel/gruopforCSV.png">